 Pa’iloa Beach is another beautiful black sand beach in Maui.
 This beach is located on the east side of the island.
 It is in the Waianapanapa State Park.

-It is important to note that you need a reservation to enter Wai’anapanapa State Park.
-Those reservations must be made in advance.
-Once you have your reservations made, you should make a note of the mile markers for the park entrance.
-This will ensure you know when to pull over at your destination.
+It is important to note that you need a reservation to enter Wai’anapanapa State Park, and those reservations must be made in advance.

 Pololu Valley Beach (Big Island)

 If you don’t want to make the trek down to this beach, you can enjoy the views from above.
-Planning your visit between December and March will allow you to see whales breaching from this vantage point.
+The parking situation has been extended which makes this easier to access than it was in previous years.

 Richardson Beach (Big Island)